nathandao/sytes-docker/README.md

 * (sytes:start-server)
 ```

-The blog is now available in `localhost:7379`
+The blog is now available in http://localhost:7379

 # For emacs user #

 If you're using emacs, `slime` is most likely your rhyme.

-NOTE: [Building a Docker image](#slower-way-up-and-running-with-docker) instead of using
-`docker-compose` is recommended if you are planning to develop in Emacs.
-However, the
-advantage is after the initial slow setup with Docker, `slime-docker` will handle all the
-Docker commands.
-That means technically, we don't have to touch any Docker commands at all!

 Make sure you have [slime](https://common-lisp.net/project/slime/) and
 [slime-docker](https://github.com/daewok/slime-docker) installed.